Using A Cash-Out Refinance For Home Improvement

 But should you do it?
 Let’s take a look at the pros and cons.

 Because a cash-out refi is your primary loan, you’ll generally be able to get a better rate than you would with a home equity loan or home equity line of credit (HELOC), which are usually second mortgages you take out on top of your main mortgage.

 Cash-out refis also have advantages over personal loans, which typically have higher interest rates.
 You may also be able to get more cash with a cash-out refi than a personal loan, depending on your home’s value and how much equity you hold.

 A cash-out refinance can allow you to pocket more money from your home’s equity and get a lower monthly mortgage payment at the same time.

 Of course, there’s always a possibility you could end up with a higher rate than what you’re currently paying.
 However, if current mortgage rates are lower than when you purchased your home, you may be able to snag a lower rate.

 Another advantage of refinancing for home improvement is that you may be able to build back equity relatively quickly if the renovation you’re doing increases your home’s value.
 Plus, depending on what type of improvement project you do and how much your house sells for, you may be able to deduct the cost of the improvement from your taxes in the year you sell.

 As we all know, there’s no such thing as free money, and cash-out refinances – like every other type of loan – come with downsides for borrowers.
 Whether it’s worth it to get one is going to depend on your individual situation.

-Before you decide on taking out any kind of loan, take some time to calculate the cost of the project you want completed.
+Before you decide whether to take out any kind of loan, calculate the cost of the project you want completed with our refinance calculator.
 Call contractors and get estimates on the work that will need to be done.
 You want to know exactly how much it’s going to cost and where the money will go, so you know how much you need and don’t end up borrowing too much (or too little).